trans-travel/trans-travel/uk.md

 applies to out-of-country prescription.
 It may impact UK citizens bringing puberty blockers into the country.

+Of particular note, sexual activity, even consensual sexual activity, even including activities such as kissing, may place trans people at risk if they cannot prove they disclosed their sex assigned at birth to their partner(s).

 ## Non-discrimination Law

  * The 2010 Equality Act protects "gender reassignment" (including those